thayer/engs50/Resources/CodingStyle.md

 * Indent appropriately; emacs and other C-savvy text editors can indent automatically.
 See below.
 * Use braces `{ }` for every nested block - it can save you from accidental nesting bugs.
 * Place the opening brace at the end of the line, e.g., in `if` and `for` statements.
-* Exception: for functions, place the opening brace at the beginning of the next line.
 * Use spaces around binary operators, except struct and pointer references.
 Do not use spaces between a unary operator and its operand.
 See below.